-No tree clearing is needed for construction, however vegetation clearing will be necessary.
-There is not expected to be any additional workspace or laydown areas for this project.
-The applicant owns the property and currently uses it for agricultural use; therefore, no acquisition or conversion is required.
+No tree clearing or ground drilling is required for construction and the project will have no ground disturbance apart from incidental disturbance necessary to replace fence posts.
+The applicant owns the property and currently uses it for agricultural and residential use; therefore, no acquisition or conversion is required.